korthout/Cantis/README.md

 * type `cantis generate` in your terminal or use the maven plugin

-> The annotation @GlossaryTerm can be placed on the classpath in many ways, for example via the maven dependency `nl.korthout:cantis`, but you can also simply define your own @GlossaryTerm annotation as long as it is called @GlossaryTerm.
+> The annotation @GlossaryTerm can be placed on the classpath in many ways, for example via the maven dependency `com.github.korthout:cantis`, but you can also simply define your own @GlossaryTerm annotation as long as it is called @GlossaryTerm.

 Cantis can be used via its commandline interface (cli) and as a maven plugin.